EricMFink/ProfessionalResponsibility/_drafts/Casebook/mrpc.md

 >
 > (1) the prohibition is based on a personal interest of the disqualified lawyer and does not present a significant risk of materially limiting the representation of the client by the remaining lawyers in the firm; or

-> (2) the prohibition is based upon Rule 1.9(a) or (b) and arises out of the disqualified lawyer’s association with a prior firm, and
+> (2) the prohibition is based upon Rule 1.9(a) or (b) and arises out of the disqualified lawyer's association with a prior firm, and

 > > (i) the disqualified lawyer is timely screened from any participation in the matter and is apportioned no part of the fee therefrom;
 > >